 Desmotec-Kraftmessplatte

-Stand safely.
-Stay stable.
-Improve your strength in a targeted manner.
+Stand firm.
+Remain stable.
+Improve strength in a targeted way.

-Our Desmotec force plate is an innovative diagnostic and training system that we use specifically in physiotherapy and rehabilitation.
-It provides objective data about your Strength development, standing stability, jumping height, balance and reaction speed – and helps us to identify deficits early on and tailor your therapy to your individual needs.
+Our Desmotec force measuring plate is an innovative diagnostic and training system that we use specifically in physiotherapy and rehabilitation.
+It provides objective data about your Power development, stability, jump height, balance and reaction speed – and helps us to identify deficits early and to tailor your therapy to your individual needs.

-Whether after surgery, for chronic complaints or to restore your resilience in everyday life – the measurements are a valuable tool for monitoring and controlling your progress.
+Whether after surgery, in the case of chronic conditions or to restore your resilience in everyday life – the measurements are a valuable tool for monitoring and controlling your progress.

 What we test and train with the Desmotec plate:

 How strong is a muscle group really?
-Are there imbalances between right and left muscles?
+Are there any imbalances between the right and left sides?

-Recognize how stable you are – especially when subjected to one-sided strain or after injuries.
+Recognize how stable your stance is – especially under one-sided strain or after injuries.

 How well does your body react to short impulses or unstable situations?
-This is important, for example, after knee or ankle surgery or when walking unsteadily.
+This is important, for example, after knee/ankle surgery or in cases of gait instability.

 • Jump height & explosive power:

-Not just for athletes: how effectively you develop strength is also crucial in everyday life – for example, when standing up or absorbing movements.
+Not just for athletes: In everyday life, it is also crucial how effectively you develop strength – e.g. when getting up or absorbing movements.

 • Stretch-shortening cycle: